Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Abstract

 \section{Abstract}

-Large language models (e.g., GPT-3.5) are uniquely capable of producing highly rated text simplification, yet current human evaluation methods fail to provide a clear understanding of systems' specific strengths and weaknesses.
+Large language models (e.g., GPT-4) are uniquely capable of producing highly rated text simplification, yet current human evaluation methods fail to provide a clear understanding of systems' specific strengths and weaknesses.
 To address this limitation, we introduce \framework{}, an edit-based human annotation framework that enables holistic and fine-grained text simplification evaluation.
 We develop twenty one linguistically grounded edit types, covering the full spectrum of success and failure across dimensions of conceptual, syntactic and lexical simplicity.
-Using \framework{}, we collect 12K edit annotations on 700 simplifications, revealing discrepancies in the \textit{distribution} of transformation approaches performed by fine-tuned models, few-shot LLMs and humans, and finding GPT-3.5 performs more quality edits than humans, but still exhibits frequent errors.
+Using \framework{}, we collect 19K edit annotations on 840 simplifications, revealing discrepancies in the \textit{distribution} of simplification strategies performed by fine-tuned models, prompted LLMs and humans, and find GPT-3.5 performs more quality edits than humans, but still exhibits frequent errors.
 Using our fine-grained annotations, we develop \lens-\framework{}, a reference-free automatic simplification metric, trained to predict sentence- and word-level quality simultaneously.
 Additionally, we introduce word-level quality estimation for simplification and report promising baseline results.
-Our training material, annotation toolkit, and data are released at \url{http://salsa-eval.com}.
+Our data, new metric, and annotation toolkit are available at \url{https://salsa-eval.com}.